-We have opened one new restaurant in 2021, one new restaurant in the first quarter of 2022, one new restaurant in the third quarter of 2022, and we currently have 5 new locations under construction/development.
-We plan to continue to increase the number of our restaurants in the next several years as part of our expansion strategy and expect to open an additional 6 new restaurants in 2023 by utilizing the net proceeds from the IPO.
+We opened two new restaurants in 2023 and in 2024, respectively, and completed the acquisition of three existing restaurants in April 2024.
+We plan to continue to increase the number of our restaurants in the next several years as part of our expansion strategy and expect to open an additional two to four new restaurants in 2024.
 We may in the future open restaurants in markets where we have little or no operating experience.
-This growth strategy and the substantial investment associated with the development of each new restaurant may cause our operating results to fluctuate and be unpredictable or adversely affect our business, financial condition or results of operations.
-Restaurants we open in new markets may take longer to reach expected sales and profit levels on a consistent basis and may have higher construction, occupancy or operating costs than restaurants we open in existing markets, thereby affecting our overall profitability.
+This growth strategy and the substantial investment associated with the development of each new restaurant may cause our operating results to fluctuate and be unpredictable or adversely affect our business, financial condition or results of operating costs than restaurants we open in new markets may take longer to reach expected sales and profit levels on a consistent basis and may have higher construction, occupancy or operating costs than restaurants we open in existing markets, thereby affecting our overall profitability.
 New markets may have competitive conditions, consumer tastes and discretionary spending patterns that are more difficult to predict or satisfy than our existing markets and there may be little or no market awareness of our brand in these new markets.
 We may need to make greater investments than we originally planned in advertising and promotional activity in new markets to build brand awareness.
 We also may find it more difficult in new markets to hire, motivate and keep qualified employees who share our vision, passion and business culture.
 If we do not successfully execute our plans to enter new markets, our business, financial condition or results of operations could be materially adversely affected.